Rangi42/polishedcrystal/README.md

 * Add: Missing ice puzzle in Seafoam Islands.
 * Add: Get Amulet Coin from Lyra in Olivine City, and Metal Coat in the Goldenrod Dept. Store basement.
 * Add: Use beta pagodas for Sprout Tower, Bell Tower, and Dragon's Den.
-* Add: Pan up on entering Bell Tower.
+* Add: Pan up on entering Bell Tower, Battle Tower, and Radio Tower.
 * Add: Rematch Elite Four only after getting all 16 badges (Prof. Elm and Blue both explain this).
+* Add: Accessible waterfall in Yellow Forest.
 * Fix: No more daily limit on Wonder Trades.
 * Fix: Tangela, Yanma, and Pilowsine evolve by knowing AncientPower.
 * Fix: Replace Pryce's Seel and Shellder with Piloswine and Sneasel.
+* Fix: Jasmine uses Forretress.
 * Fix: Prof. Oak's third aide requires 50 Pokémon, not 75.
 * Fix: Replace broken Trainer House tiles with a Poké Ball pattern.
 * Fix: Consistent gatehouse between Route 36 and the Ruins of Alph.